 Step 1

-If 'b' is not the letter of your Big Storage drive (can be checked with df -h), replace it with the letter that applies to you.
+Usually the disk of your VPS is /dev/vda and for Block Storage /dev/vdb.
+If 'b' is not the letter of your Block Storage disk (can be checked with df -h), replace it with the letter that applies to you.

 Step 2

-Further in this tutorial you'll need the exact size of your upgraded Big Storage in GB's.
-This can be reviewed with the command:
+Later in this guide, you will need the exact size of your VPS' / Block Storage disk in GBs.
+You can find this out with the command:

 print

-You'll possibly first see a warning like below.
-Type 'fix' to correct the warning.
+You may now see a warning as shown below.
+Type 'fix' to automatically correct this.

 Fix/Ignore? fix

-You can also see the current total size and also where the current partitions begin and end.
+You will also see the current total size and where the current partitions start and end.

 Step 3

-Now increase the partition via the following command (1 is the number of the partition you want to expand):
+Now enlarge the partition with the command (1 is the number of the partition you want to expand):

 resizepart 1